pierreis/webleak/README.md

  - A Webstack account (which is free)
  - A Twitter account (which is optional but recommended, and free), and a developer application key (free also)
- - A Twilio account (which is free to try, and very inexpensive thereafter)
+ - A Twilio account (which is equally free to try, and very inexpensive thereafter)
  - Node and NPM (or Yarn) installed

 ## Why triggers instead of checking databases regularly?